humdrum-tools/humdrum-documentation/guide/ch27/index.md

 sequence.
 In the second pass, we generate a new spine (`**nums`) that contains only bar numbers.
 The <span class="tool">ditto</span> command is used to ensure that every data record contains a bar number.
-To ensure that pick-up bars are numbered with the value 0, we\'ve used
+To ensure that pick-up bars are numbered with the value 0, we've used
 <span class="tool">humsed</span> to replace any leading null-tokens
 with the number 0.
 In the third pass, we replace every data token with the name of the file.
-Finally, we assemble all three of these spines, eliminate everything but data records, and also eliminate lines that don\'t contain any text.
+Finally, we assemble all three of these spines, eliminate everything but data records, and also eliminate lines that don't contain any text.
 All of this processing is carried out in a while-loop that cycles through all of the files provided when the command is invoked.